j98222/RepData_PeerAssessment1/PA1_template.md

 ```

 ## What is the average daily activity pattern?
-1.Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+1. Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 mean_steps_by_interval <- aggregate(steps~interval,data=raw_data,FUN=mean)